Yalgie/vue-todo/README.md

-# Dan Yalg || Neds Technical Task
+# Dan Yalg // Neds Technical Task

-Using vue-cli to install a hello world application.
+- Using vue-cli to install a hello world application.
+- Assuming default babel es-lint for install.